matfin/personal-website/README.md

 My motivation in creating this was to gain a deeper understanding of modern web development practices, while at the same time refreshing my online presence, which was due an overhaul after almost three years.

-Upon the initial release of this project, I now have a better understanding of:

 ### What did I learn from making this?
 - dependency management with [webpack](https://webpack.js.org/), including code splitting and bundling.
 - [TypeScript](https://www.typescriptlang.org/), which is a superset of JavaScript and includes type-checking.